 In the MSBuild project build output verbosity list, choose one of the following values, and then choose the OK button.

-For more information, see Build and Run, Projects and Solutions, Options Dialog Box and LoggerVerbosity.
+For more information, see Options dialog box, Projects and Solutions, Build and Run and LoggerVerbosity.